IBM/aspera-cli/README.erb.md

 ### macOS

-Ruby comes pre-installed on macOS, but the version is not the latest.
-Also, installion of new gems on pre-installed ruby requires admin privilege (sudo).
+Ruby comes pre-installed on macOS.
+Starting with Macos Sierra, the version of Ruby is high enough.
+Nevertheless, installation of the gem
+requires: `sudo gem install asperalm`.

-It is better to install "homebrew", from here: [https://brew.sh/](https://brew.sh/), and then install Ruby:
+Alternatively, install "homebrew", from here: [https://brew.sh/](https://brew.sh/), and then install Ruby:

 ```bash
 $ brew install ruby